 Is your loved one struggling with addiction?Get Help

 Frequently Asked Questions

 Find the life you deserve to liveGet Help

 What Is Biofeedback Therapy?

 Patients may learn to gain control of their respiration, their pulse, their perspiration, their neural oscillations, their bowels, their blood sugar, and more through the use of biofeedback.
-A sample scenario may be useful in illuminating the process of biofeedback therapy: for example, a patient that is working to control the use of their body temperature through biofeedback therapy.
-A practitioner may begin by affixing sensors that measure body temperature to the patient’s person.
-The data would be visible to the patient, meaning that they are aware of when their body temperature increases or decreases.
+This sample scenario may be useful in illuminating the process of biofeedback therapy.
+A patient presents for treatment with the desire to control their body temperature through biofeedback therapy.
+The practitioner may begin by affixing sensors that measure body temperature to the patient’s body.
+The data from the sensors would be visible to the patient, meaning that they are aware of when their body temperature increases or decreases.
 At first the fluctuations in temperature may seem random, but after a while the patient may begin to learn how to raise or lower their body temperature at will based on the feedback they’ve received.
 Patients can in this manner “get the hang of” a wide range of bodily functions, potentially aiding in treatment of a variety of conditions.

 What Equipment Is Used In Biofeedback Therapy?